caddyserver/website/src/docs/markdown/quick-starts/reverse-proxy.md

 <pre><code class="cmd bash">caddy reverse-proxy --to 127.0.0.1:9000</code></pre>

-Caddy's default address is :2015, so make a request to [localhost:2015](http://localhost:2015) to see it working!

-It's easy to change the proxy's address:
+If you don't have permission to bind to low ports, you can proxy from a higher port:

 <pre><code class="cmd bash">caddy reverse-proxy --from :2016 --to 127.0.0.1:9000</code></pre>

-Now you can access the proxy at [localhost:2016](http://localhost:2016).
+Then make a request to [localhost](https://localhost) (or whatever address you specified in `--from`) to see it working!